-- i.
-Concerns that remain unresolved at the end of Stage One, or complaints that have been initiated at Stage Two because of their nature and complexity, should be referred to the Executive Principal or member of the Senior Leadership Team for investigation.
-The only exception to this is if the complaint is about the Executive Principal, in which case Stage Three should be actioned.
-Complaints should not go directly to the Governors in any other circumstances, and this approach may hinder the satisfactory resolution of a complaint. - ii.
-The complainant must put the complaint in writing, preferably using the proforma in Appendix B, addressed to the Executive Principal either by letter or email, setting out briefly the facts and stating what it is that the complainant considers should have been done or where the School has not met reasonable expectations.
-Where the issue has already been considered as a concern at Stage One, a clear reasoning as to why the resolution was not satisfactory should be outlined. - iii.
-Acknowledgment of the Stage Two Complaint will be made in writing by the School within two school days, either confirming that the Stage Two procedure has been actioned or, where appropriate, where the School feel the issue should be considered as a Stage One concern in the first instance (as outlined in B.iii and C.iii) - iv.
-Where a Stage Two complaint is confirmed, an investigation will be carried out by the Executive Principal or a nominated individual identified by the Executive Principal as appropriate, who may offer the complainant a meeting.
-The Investigator will speak to others involved as necessary. - v.
-Where a meeting is requested, the complainant may bring an independent third party with them, however media or legal representation will not be allowed. - vi.
-The Investigator will put their findings in writing and will indicate what, if any, steps they recommend be taken to resolve the matter.
+- i.Concerns that remain unresolved at the end of Stage One, or complaints that have been initiated at Stage Two because of their nature and complexity, should be referred to the Headteacher or member of the Senior Leadership Team for investigation.
+The only exception to this is if the complaint is about the Headteacher, in which case Stage Three should be actioned. - ii.
+The complainant must put the complaint in writing, preferably using the proforma in Appendix B, addressed to the Headteacher either by letter or email, setting out briefly the facts and stating what it is that the complainant considers should have been done or where the academy has not met reasonable expectations.
+Where the issue has already been considered as a concern at Stage One, a clear reasoning as to why the resolution was not satisfactory should be outlined. - iii.Acknowledgement of the Stage Two Complaint will be made in writing by the academy within two academy days, either confirming that the Stage Two procedure has been actioned or, where appropriate, that this should be dealt with at Stage One in the first instance, if not already happened (see 1.vii above). - iv.
+Where a Stage Two complaint is confirmed, an investigation will be carried out by the Headteacher or a nominated individual identified by the Headteacher as appropriate, who may offer the complainant a meeting.
+The "Investigator" will speak to others involved as necessary. - v.
+Where a meeting is requested, or would be helpful, the complainant may bring an independent third party with them, i.e. a suitable companion, however media or legal representation will not be allowed. - vi.The "Investigator" will put their findings in writing and will indicate what, if any, steps they recommend be taken to resolve the matter.
 They will also indicate clearly if the complaint has been upheld or not.
 For more complex issues, the complaint may be broken down into sections, with each part reviewed separately.
-Where appropriate, if the Executive Principal is not the Investigator themselves, they may write a concluding comment but this is not essential in the final report as conclusion will be provided by the Investigator instead.
+Where appropriate, if the Headteacher is not the Investigator themselves, they will write a concluding comment explaining their rationale for accepting all, or some, of the findings of the investigation. - vii.
+Wherever reasonably possible, the findings will be sent to the complainant within 15 academy days of the academy's acknowledgement of the complaint.